emilscarlet/clojure-mcp/CONFIG.md

 **Important**: This feature requires the MCP server to be launched from your project directory (where your `deps.edn` or `project.clj` is located).
 The nREPL server will be started in the current working directory.
 This makes it ideal for use with Claude Code and other command-line LLM clients where you want automatic nREPL startup - you can simply start Claude Code in your project directory and the nREPL will launch automatically.

+**Note for Claude Desktop users**: Claude Desktop does not start MCP servers from your project directory, so `:start-nrepl-cmd` in your config file will not work by itself.
+You must also configure the `:project-dir` argument in Claude Desktop's settings to point to your specific project.
+This limitation does not affect Claude Code or other CLI-based tools that you run from your project directory.

+**Behavior:**
+- When used without `:port`, the MCP server will automatically parse the port from the command's output
+- When used with `:port`, it will use that fixed port instead of parsing from output

 **Available values:**
 - `["lein" "repl" ":headless"]` - Start Leiningen REPL in headless mode
 - `["clojure" "-M:nrepl"]` - Start Clojure with nREPL alias